DC Mayor Bowser walks delicate line with Trump, reflecting the city's precarious position

 “My tenor will be appropriate for what I think is important for the District," said Bowser, who is in her third term as mayor.
 "And what’s important for the District is that we can take care of our citizens.”

-That puts her in a very different position than figures like California Gov. Gavin Newsom or Illinois Gov. B Pritzker, Democrats whose states depend on the federal government for disaster relief and other funding, but who have nonetheless relentlessly attacked the current administration as they lay the groundwork for potential 2028 presidential runs.
+That puts her in a very different position from figures such as California Gov. Gavin Newsom or Illinois Gov. JB Pritzker, Democrats whose states depend on the federal government for disaster relief and other funding, but who have nonetheless relentlessly attacked the current administration as they lay the groundwork for potential 2028 presidential runs.
 Those efforts come amid deep frustrations from Democratic voters that their party has not been nearly aggressive enough in its efforts to counter Trump's actions.

 “Unfortunately she is in a very vulnerable position,” said Democratic strategist Nina Smith.
 “This is the sort of thing that can happen when you don’t have the powers that come with being a state.
 So that’s what we’re seeing right now, the mayor trying to navigate a very tough administration.
 Because this administration has shown no restraint when it comes to any kind of constitutional barriers or norms."